Leading Cloud Services Provider Program Partners Embrace SAP HANA Integration with HYCU for Google Cloud

 Recently Introduced Cloud Services Provider Program Seeing Rapid Global Growth from Partners That Need Cloud-native, 1-click Data Protection as a Service

-/EIN News/ -- Boston, Massachusetts, Oct.
-22, 2020 (GLOBE NEWSWIRE) -- HYCU, Inc., a pioneering enterprise software company specializing in multi-cloud data backup and recovery, today announced leading Cloud Services Providers (CSPs) globally are first to deploy HYCU’s latest innovation and enhanced support for SAP HANA (See related release, “HYCU Delivers New SAP HANA Data Protection as a Service Solutions for Google Cloud."
+/EIN News/ -- BOSTON, Oct.
+22, 2020 (GLOBE NEWSWIRE) -- HYCU, Inc., a pioneering enterprise software company specializing in multi-cloud data backup and recovery, today announced leading Cloud Services Providers (CSPs) globally are first to deploy HYCU’s latest innovation and enhanced support for SAP HANA (See related release, “HYCU Delivers New SAP HANA Data Protection as a Service Solutions for Google Cloud.”)
 CSPs that have joined the HYCU Cloud Services Provider Program are able to leverage HYCU Protégé as a comprehensive data management solution to accelerate their customers’ multi-cloud journey.
-The program also provides partners a co-branded service that can deliver data migration, data protection, and disaster recovery as a service..
+The program also provides partners a co-branded service that can deliver data migration, data protection, and disaster recovery as a service.

 “Since introducing our Cloud Services Provider Program the global reception has exceeded our expectations,” said Bogdan Viher, VP, International Sales, HYCU, Inc. “Google Partners in particular recognize the importance of purpose-built data protection, available directly from the Google Cloud Marketplace, that is easy to deploy and manage for their customers.
 With our latest innovation and Backint Support for SAP HANA, they now have a powerful solution to offer customers.
 We couldn’t be more excited at what our engineering team has been able to accomplish with this milestone and providing our partners with this significant support.”